 Those not eligible for TANF you may be eligible for State Family Assistance.
 SFA is one of the short-term Washington assistance programs that provide living assistance.
 This program helps with the care of children raised by legal guardians, like relatives or grandparents raising grandchildren.
 This cash program provides financial support for the child, Medicare, help towards rent and referrals to other services, like counseling, school supplies.
 They are also eligible to receive TANF assistance to help with these children.

 You may qualify for Expedited SNAP benefits when you are unable to feed yourself or your family.
 You must qualify financially, provide proof of income, unemployment benefits, etc. This Washington Basic Food Program can be renewed every three months, or whenever it is designated by your county.
 You will receive an EBT card and SNAP within 7-10 business days.
 1-855-923-4633

 RCA is an assistance program that helps refugees with cash and medical assistance up to the first 8 months they are in the US.
 A family to two receives $420 a month.
 You qualify for assistance if you are a refugee, Conditional Entrant, Asylee, a victim of trafficking, Special Immigrant from Iraq or Afghanistan.
 1-855-923-4633

 Emergency Cash Assistance

-Emergency Cash Assistance is awarded to needy families once a year.
+Once a year, Emergency Cash Assistance is awarded to needy families.
 You are eligible when your gross family income is at or below the Federal Poverty Guidelines and do not presently receive government assistance.
 If you have a financial emergency like disconnection of utilities, eviction or need emergency SNAP benefits, call 1-800-737-0617.